-ejabberd offers many customization hooks to adapt it easily to various use cases.
-This makes it the server of choice no matter which area you are working in: mobile messaging, gaming, internet of things, it can do it all.
+ejabberd XMPP server offers many customization hooks to adapt it easily to various use cases.
+This makes it the server of choice no matter which area you are working in: mobile messaging, gaming, internet of things (IoT), it can do it all.
 With built-in MQTT server and SIP server ejabberd is a true realtime platform.

-ejabberd code is extremely modular and can be extended through a powerful API.
+ejabberd XMPP server code is extremely modular and can be extended through a powerful API.
 Contributors are using the API to provide tens of third-party extensions to ejabberd to enhance and tailor its behavior.

-Everyone has the freedom to use and customize the ejabberd code, according to the GPLv2 license.
+Everyone has the freedom to use and customize the ejabberd XMPP server code, according to the GPLv2 license.

 Best practices are baked right into the server.
 Secure code runs in a trusted environment, with all SSL / TLS encryption best practices.

-ejabberd offers a full API to write your custom plugins and modify the server so that it works exactly as you wish, with a minimal amount of code.
+ejabberd XMPP server offers a full API to write your custom plugins and modify the server so that it works exactly as you wish, with a minimal amount of code.

-ejabberd is compliant with the XMPP standard and most of the available extensions.
-It can be leveraged with all the available XMPP clients and libraries and can federate with other servers.
+ejabberd is compliant with the XMPP, MQTT and SIP standards and most of the available extensions.
+It can be leveraged with all the available XMPP, MQTT and SIP clients and libraries and can federate with other servers.

-Professional release engineers manage the ejabberd release cycle, QA the full stack, and keep APIs stable.
+Professional release engineers manage the ejabberd XMPP server release cycle, QA the full stack, and keep APIs stable.
 The core team has impressive credentials and 16 years of Erlang development under their belt.

-ejabberd’s helpful, kind, and supportive community spans the globe. ejabberd's mission is to empower everyone to use and build services on top of the XMPP protocol, and more.
+ejabberd XMPP server has a helpful, kind, and supportive community that spans the globe. ejabberd's mission is to empower everyone to use and build services on top of the XMPP, MQTT and SIP protocols.